 “A resume should be treated as one of your major design jobs.
 The typeface you use, the layout, etc all show exactly what level of design you are at.
 Every detail counts, and the sum of these details gives an impression of you as a designer.”

-– from What They Didn’t Teach You in Design School by Phil Cleaver.
+– from What They Didn’t Teach You In Design School: The Essential Guide to Growing Your Design Career by Phil Cleaver.

 Self-promotion is essential to a graphic designer’s success.
 As a creative, expertly branding and marketing yourself is the path to reaching career goals, whether that is to be an Art Director for an in-house firm or establishing a lucrative freelance design business.

 Crafting an eye-catching and memorable resume is major component of your self-promotion strategy.
 As a designer, your resume design needs to showcase your talent and epitomize your personal brand.
 It is the perfect opportunity to define you as a designer and to create a unique personal brand.

 When constructing a resume, you’ll need to establish a personal brand identity that highlights your strengths and emphasizes the breadth of your abilities.
 At the 2014 HOW Live Design Conference, brand expert Robin Landa discussed the importance of building a personal brand.
 Watch this clip from her presentation, “How to Build Your Own Brand — A 10-Step Guide,” for some professional insight on how to start thinking about the brand identity development process.

 To view the rest of Robin’s presentation, download it here.

 Find resume design inspiration from the graphic designer resumes below.
 These designs showcase each designer’s creativity and professional experience, leveraging unique presentation techniques for a memorable final product.